 - Carry water on your walks and offer it to your dog regularly.

-- Give your dog frequent breaks, so he can recharge, go to the bathroom, and enjoy his surroundings.
+- Give your dog frequent breaks, so they can recharge, go to the bathroom, and enjoy their surroundings.

-- Only allow your dog to run off-leash where it’s safe and legal, and only if he has a reliable recall amid distractions.
+- Only allow your dog to run off-leash where it’s safe and legal, and only if they have a reliable recall amid distractions.

-- Watch your dog for signs that he’s had enough, such as excessive panting or lagging behind you.
+- Watch your dog for signs that they’ve had enough, such as excessive panting or lagging behind you.
 Dogs may run to please their owner, even when they want to stop.

 Extreme Weather Conditioning

 Many dogs can even be trained to use a treadmill.
 Some treadmills are specifically designed for dogs, but if you already have one of your own, that will work fine too.
 Just be sure the length of the ramp is long enough for the size of your dog.
-The bigger the dog, the bigger the treadmill he will need.
-Even though this is one of the easiest ways to give your dog an indoor workout, you can’t just drop him on and go.
+The bigger the dog, the bigger the treadmill they will need.
+Even though this is one of the easiest ways to give your dog an indoor workout, you can’t just drop them on and go.
 Research treadmill training or speak to your dog trainer so you can teach your dog to enjoy the machine and use it safely.
-And never tie your dog to the treadmill or leave him on it unsupervised.
+Lastly, never tie your dog to the treadmill or leave them on it unsupervised.